Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 What is Mininet?
 ----------------

-Mininet is a *network emulator*.
+Mininet is a *network emulator*, or perhaps more precisely a *network emulation orchestration system*.
 It runs a collection of end-hosts, switches, routers, and links on a single Linux kernel.
 It uses lightweight virtualization to make a single system look like a complete network, running the same kernel, system, and user code.
 A Mininet host